Mario Kart Tour

-is a 2019 kart racing video game developed by Nintendo EPD and published by Nintendo for Android and iOS.
+is a 2019 kart racing game developed and published by Nintendo for Android and iOS.
 The game features biweekly, downloadable themed tours with different cups, each of which has three courses and a bonus challenge.
 Courses are based on those that have appeared previously in the Mario Kart series, as well as new ones that are based on real-world cities.

 Mario Kart Tour was announced in January 2018 and was released on September 25, 2019, on Apple's App Store and Google Play.
-The game received mixed reviews from critics.
+The game received mixed reviews from critics who praised its simple gameplay and controls but criticized its monetization and gacha elements as well as its lack of characters at launch.
+Reception improved overtime following additional content releases and removal of its gacha elements.

+On July 8, 2026, Nintendo announced that Mario Kart Tour will end services on September 30, 2026.